uhppoted/uhppoted-mqtt/documentation/greengrass/IAM.md

 }
 ```

-6. Click on _Next: Tags_
+5. Click on _Next: Tags_
-7. Click on _Next: Review_
+6. Click on _Next: Review_
-8. Fill in fields:
+7. Fill in fields:
    - `Name`: `uhppoted-greengrass-cli`
    - `Description`: Greengrass policy for the CLI
-9. Click on _Create Policy_
+8. Click on _Create Policy_

 ### Groups

 In the AWS IAM console, create two groups:

-1. A _uhppoted-greengrass_ group for the users to be given the permissions required to provision the AWS Greengrass 'core' and
+1. A _uhppoted-greengrass_ group for the users to be given the permissions required to provision the AWS Greengrass `core` and
-   'thing' devices.
+   `thing` devices.
 2. A _uhppoted-greengrass-cli_ group for the users to be given the permissions required to use the AWS Greengrass CLI (optional).

 Steps: